jppunnett/tcpproxy/README.md

 ## Contributing

-Too simple to really make a contribution, but if you wish, please:
+This application is too simple to really make a contribution, but if you wish, please:

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)